riyamhatre/risknet/README.md

 To update the version:
 - `rm -rf dist build` to remove build folder
-- manually remove "egg-info" folder
+- manually remove "egg-info" folder.
+This will change `src` to `src/risknet`.
 - update setup.cfg's version number depending on if major, minor, or bug change
 - rerun `python3 -m build` (you should get a new dist folder + egg folder in \src)
    - THIS SHOULD CREATE A NEW binary file where version is UPDATED